No767/Dcey-SMP-Docs-V6/docs/docs/server-releated-info/how-the-server-works.md

 ### Web Server

-For the web server, I am using Mircosoft IIS.
-The reason why is for the dynmap plugin, which allows you to see the minecraft world like google maps.
-But the thing is, there is going to be 3 dynmap pages, because im adding the dynmap plugin to all 3 servers.
+For the web server, I am using Nginx.
+The main reason why I picked Nginx over Apache or IIS is that Nginx does support Windows, and I've gotten used to configuring Nginx web servers.
+Plus, it should run faster than Apache.
+It can be broken down into 2 main parts: the Dcey SMP Maps and the reverse proxies

-* The first part is the "hub".
-This is the site you see in order to access the dynmap pages.
-This is custom coded in HTML + CSS and is part of the main website.
-This also uses bootstrap in order to get it working.
-Also open source as well, and can be found [here](https://github.com/No767/Dcey-SMP-Hub)
+- The Dcey SMP Maps will be just the Dynmap page, therefore there is no "hub" you have to access first.
+The Dcey SMP now only runs as 1 server, due to personal reasons, so it wouldn't make sense for users to click extra buttons in order to access something that doesn't need the hub.
+Running Nginx + PHP.
-* The second part is the actual dynmap pages themselves.
-This is where you can use the dynmap and see what the world is like.
+- The Reverse Proxies handle the input for the status trackers (for both Dcey SMP and for Rin + Kumiko) and will turn something like `http://status.dcey.net:3001/status` to `http://status.dcey.net`.
+This should make it easier for users to just access the status tracker.
+Note when first loading it, it will attempt to redirect you to the dashboard.
+Just click on the button "Status Page" to get redirected to the status page.

 ### Jenkins CI